Tanks of the United States in the world wars: World War II

 Marmon-Herrington tanks that could not be delivered because of the fall of the Dutch East Indies were taken over by the US.
-The CTLS-4TAC and -4TAY tanks were redesignated Light Tank T14 and T16 respectively.
+The CTLS-4TAC and -4TAY tanks were redesignated light tank T14 and T16 respectively.
 They were used for training, some were used in Alaska and by the US Marines.
 The CTLS-4TAC has the turret offset to the left, the CTLS-4TAY to the right.

 M3/5 Stuart

 World War II

-The Stuart was an upgrade of the M2 Light Tank.
+The Stuart was an upgrade of the M2 light tank.

-The initial upgrade was designated the M3 Stuart and had thicker armor, modified suspension and a 37mm mm gun.
+The initial upgrade was designated the M3 Stuart and had thicker armor, modified suspension and a 37mm gun.
 Production of the M3 and later the M5 Stuart started in March 1941 and continued until October 1943 with a total of 25,000 produced.

 An upgrade of the M3, which was initially called M4 but later redesignated the M5, was developed with improved engines and produced through 1942.
 The M5 featured a redesigned hull and driver's hatches moved to the top.
-The M5 gradually replaced the M3 in production from 1942 and was in turn succeeded by the Light Tank M24 in 1944.
+The M5 gradually replaced the M3 in production from 1942 and was in turn succeeded by the light tank M24 in 1944.

 The British Army was the first to use the M3 in combat.
 In November 1941, some 170 Stuarts took part in Operation Crusader, with poor results.

 Although the high losses suffered by Stuart-equipped units during the operation had more to do with better tactics and training of the enemy than superiority of enemy tanks in the North African campaign, the operation revealed that the M3 had several technical faults.
-Mentioned in the British complaints were the 37 mm gun, a limited range and poor internal layout.
+Mentioned in the British complaints were the 37mm gun, a limited range and poor internal layout.
 The two-man turret crew was a significant weakness, and some British units tried to fight with three-man turret crews.
 However, crews liked its high speed and mechanical reliability.

 From the summer of 1942, when enough US medium tanks had been received, the British usually kept Stuarts out of tank-to-tank combat.
 M3s, M3A3s, and M5s continued in British service until the end of the war, but British armor units had a smaller proportion of these light tanks than US units.

 The other major Lend-Lease recipient of the M3, the Soviet Union, was even less happy with the tank, considering it undergunned, underarmored, likely to catch fire, and too sensitive to fuel quality.
 The narrow tracks were highly unsuited to operation in winter conditions, as they resulted in high ground pressures that sunk the tank.
 However, the Stuart was superior to early-war Soviet light tanks such as the T-60, which were often underpowered and possessed even lighter armament than the Stuart.
 In 1943, the Red Army tried out the M5 and decided that the upgraded design wasn't much better than the M3.
 Being less desperate than in 1941, the Soviets turned down an American offer to supply the M5.
 M3s continued in Red Army service at least until 1944.